The entire island of Kauai is a photo just waiting to happen! Many photographers consider it to be the most beautiful of the Hawaiian Islands.

 We were gifted a magical sunset here.
 As a result, we captured two of our favorite images from 6 weeks of exploring the Hawaiian islands.
 The Queen’s Bath is an absolute cannot miss.

 Unfortunately, this brings us to our usual warning.
-Like so much of Kauai, poor decision making has lead to the official closure of the area.
+Like so much of Kauai, poor decision-making has led to the official closure of the area.
 Many people try to hop into the tidal pools, especially the official Queen’s Bath, to capture that Insta-worthy photo… only to meet an all-too-expected and tragic end.

 There are actually a couple of small waterfalls on the muddy trail down to Queen’s Bath.
 However, the one we found most photogenic appears just before you access the coastline.
 A perfectly placed palm tree juts out atop the tumbling waters, which comes together to create an amazing photograph.